-Crispy baked zucchini fries: With a crunchy parmesan crust, these baked zucchini fries are healthy snack alternative to calorie-laden appetizers.
+Crispy baked zucchini fries: With a crunchy crust, these baked zucchini fries are healthy snack alternative to so many calorie-laden appetizers.

 As expected, the zucchini yield in our garden wasn’t as spectacular as it probably should have been this summer.